ruimaranhao/DataAnalystNanodegree/P7/README.md

 similar to what websites like [kaggle](https://www.kaggle.com/) do: show a ranked list of students performance.

+To summarize the experiment, this is how it will work:
+* There are two groups, experiment and control.
+The experiment group can view a ranking page, whereas the control group cannot.
+* Users are diverted by user ID to one of the groups, at enrollment.
+* Cancellation and retention are compared, between experiment and control

 The hypothesis is: _a page showing the global ranking of student performance helps to keep users engaged_.

 For this experiment, I think that **user-ids** (i.e., number of enrollments) as unit of diversion is more appropriate.

 As evaluation metrics, I will use **cancellation rate** which will be measured by the number of enrollments that are cancelled before completing 1/3 of the course,